rakishraja/Best-README-Template/README.md

 ### Dṛḍhagā 360 (DG360)

 Dṛḍhagā 360 (DG360) is to set up the federated learning techniques on Android and Windows.

-### Mobile Security Framework (MobSF)

-MobSF is a versatile tool that allows you to generate data dumps of APK files for security assessment.

 _Usage videos and screenshots and documentation of the various applications based on the functionality of the apps_